 Meadowsweet is the name that I chose for my flower business – and my name is Liz Doherty.
 I spent 20 years working as a university lecturer, but 12 years ago I started thinking about how to develop a flower business.
 I acquired a couple of qualifications in floral art from Sheffield College and I attended Jane Packer’s advanced floral design course in London.
 From here I developed my own values, ideas and practical skills for working with flowers – I hope some of this comes across in my website and my blog.
 I get ridiculously excited about cut flowers and love communicating this enthusiasm through the designs I create and the workshops that I run.

 about my flowers and foliage

 I source most of my flowers and foliage from a Clowance Flowers in Cornwall.
-This is a family business that has been growing and selling beautiful flowers for over 65 years.
-They use traditional husbandry skills to grow their flowers and they keep crop spraying to a minimum.
-I usually add a few hand-picked flowers from my own cutting garden in Sheffield to my arrangements.
+This began as a family business that grew and sold beautiful flowers for over 65 years.
+Clowance now acts as a hub for gathering and selling seasonal flowers produced across Cornwall by a range of local growers.
+I usually add a few hand-picked flowers from my own cutting garden in Sheffield to my work.
 When there are very few English flowers in season I also buy them from the Sheffield flower market where I can pick out the freshest and best on offer.
-All my designs are put together in water – I never use floral foam which is not biodegradable and contains substances that may be carcinogenic.
+All my designs are put together in water – I never use floral foam which is not biodegradable and contains substances which may be carcinogenic.